Proving the Thesis - General Principles

 Stay Focused on Purpose

 It is critical to keep focused on the purpose of your writing: to prove the thesis.
 If you are planning an essay, start with at least a scratch outline and a working thesis – a starting thesis that you know you might change as you draft your paper.
 If you are writing an essay exam or paper, be sure to identify the key terms in the instructions such as the following and don’t stray from the topic and/or question or what the instructions say to do: analyze, clarify, classify, compare, contrast, define, describe, discuss, evaluate, explain, identify, illustrate, interpret, justify, relate, summarize, support, or trace.
 Remember to review and revise.
-See Writiing Process and Outlining in Related Pages on the right sidebar.
+See Writing Process and Outlining in Related Pages on the right sidebar.

 Relevance, Reliability, Accuracy, and Sufficiency